-- Effective presence/supervision/timekeeping by all staff. - Consistency and predictability - Creating a calm, inclusive classroom environment with clear expectations (calming aesthetics and less 'wallpaper' to avoid cognitive overload, visual timetables, labelled resources that are easily accessible and vocabulary supported by widgets). - Structured routines - Welcome after every transition back to the classroom - Calm music during every transition back to the classroom (morning, break, Lunch and whole class transitions during phonics) - 'End and Send' - Teacher at the front of the line and TA at the back of the line around school (including break, lunchtimes and movement between classes) - Well defined boundaries - High expectations of behaviour including how to show pride in our school. - Consistent application of rules and associated language. - Staff who are curious about all learners and take time to get to build relationships - o Appropriate forms of communication verbal and non-verbal including signs/symbols Use of Vital Relation Function (VRFs).
+- Effective presence/supervision/timekeeping by all staff. - Consistency and predictability - Creating a calm, inclusive classroom environment with clear expectations (calming aesthetics and less 'wallpaper' to avoid cognitive overload, visual timetables, labelled resources that are easily accessible and vocabulary supported by widgets). - Structured routines - Well defined boundaries - High expectations of behaviour. - Consistent application of rules and associated language. - Staff who are curious about all learners and take time to get to build relationships - Appropriate forms of communication verbal and non-verbal including signs/symbols Use of Vital Relation Function (VRFs).
 Which all staff have on their lanyards. - Positive praise as the primary tool when managing behaviour.
 We praise and encourage, always aiming to raise self-esteem and build relationships. - Use specific praise and rewards to promote positive behaviours and build children's relational and learning skills.
-Actively celebrating these successes within our community-Praise in Public (PIP)

-o To recognise that each child is valued, respected and celebrated as an individual.

-• Effective matching of curriculum to the individual
+Actively celebrating these successes within our community-Praise in Public (PIP) - To recognise that each child is valued, respected and celebrated as an individual. - Effective matching of curriculum to the individual - Relevant pitch and expectations for all children to ensure that the challenge is appropriate and all children can feel successful and proud of their learning

-- o Relevant pitch and expectations for all children to ensure that the challenge is appropriate and all children can feel successful and proud of their learning - Explicit teaching about behavioural expectations in different contexts through our positive behaviour system and PSHE curriculum - o Explicit teaching strategies for self regulation (Our school uses Zones of Regulation and the Thrive approach).
+- Explicit teaching about behavioural expectations in different contexts through our positive behaviour system and PSHE curriculum - Explicit teaching strategies for self regulation (Our school uses Zones of Regulation and the Thrive approach).